 One Saturday each month, from 2.30pm to 4.30pm (please check calendar for dates)

 Those who are new to our practice are very welcome to find out about our tradition.
-The best way is to join an Introductory Afternoon, either at the Priory or online.
+The best way is to come along for an Introductory Afternoon.
 This is an opportunity to try out our practice and to ask questions about it.
 As the introductory session includes doing some formal meditation, it is recommended to wear loose-fitting clothes.